byrdsl1999/Berinigia2/README.md

 "main.py" is currently missing a lot of the more interesting and fun features, but should give you a taste.
 If you want to play around with the innards a bit more paste the contents of "region" into your python console.

+## Testing

+Testing is performed with pytest.
+To execute tests, run the command 'pytest' in the project root directory in the command line.